 Sacred and Ceremonial Uses

-Practical Applications in Daily Life
+Practical Applications

-The plant’s influence extended beyond Egypt into Greek and Roman cultures.
+The plant’s reputation extended beyond Egypt into Greek and Roman cultures.
 Classical texts reference it as a symbol of luxury and divine connection.
 This cross-cultural appeal demonstrates its lasting significance throughout the ancient Mediterranean world.

 Revered in ancient Egypt, the Blue Lotus symbolized the sun and was celebrated for its psychoactive effects, aiding in sleep and anxiety relief, and its role in perfumery with its captivating fragrance.